loyjoy/academy/basic/menu/analytics/analytics.md

 ### 4.1.
 KPIs in absolute numbers

 #### Screen time (min)
-Gives the screen time spent by all customers together in the experience.
+Total screen time spent by all customers within this experience in minutes.

 #### Sessions*
-Displays the number of sessions.
-A session is counted every 30min if no interaction is made by the customer during this time.
+Number of sessions.
+A new session is counted every 30 minutes.
 Only one message from the chat is required to start a session.
 This applies across all processes.
-This means that a session is not finished when the customer jumps to another chatbot.
+Within 30 minutes it still counts as one session if the customer skips bewteen other experiences within the chatbot.

 #### Sessions with conversation
-Here you can see how many sessions there have already been with conversation.
-A conversation is counted when the customer interacts.
-This can be, for example, clicking a button or typing a message into the chat.
+A session with conversation is counted as soon as the customer interacts (clicking a button, typing a message).
 This applies across all processes.
-This means that a session is not finished when the customer jumps to another chatbot.
+Within 30 minutes it still counts as one session if the customer skips bewteen other experiences within the chatbot.

 #### Bounces
-Bounces are counted here.
-It counts as a bounce when the customer has not typed anything into the chat or has not clicked on any button.
+A bounce is counted when the customer has neither typed anything in the chat nor clicked on a button before closing the chatbot or website again.

 #### Chat starts
-The number indicates how often the chat was started
+Number of chat starts within this experience.
+Unlike sessions, this does not apply across processes.
+Chat starts are recounted individually for each experience.

 #### Participants
-The number of participants tells how many different customers have started the chat
+Number of customers that successfully went through a participation module.
+The participation module is mostly used for raffles.
+In this case it counts the unique users, that participated in the raffle.

 #### New customers*
-The number of 'New customers' counts all customers who have signed up with their email address.
+Number of customers who have entered their e-mail address in the e-mail module.

 #### Asked for Web push
-The number indicates the total number of times the web push opt-in was asked for
+Number of customers who were asked for a web push opt-in.

 #### Single opt-in/SOI Web push*
-The number shows how many times in total the single web push opt-in was given.
+Number of customers who have given their consent to a web push single opt-in.

 #### Double opt-in/DOI Web push*
-The number shows how many times in total the double web push opt-in was given.
+Number of customers who have given their consent to a web push double opt-in.

 #### Shared via Facebook
-Here you can see how often the experience was shared via Facebook.
+Number of customers who clicked on the facebook option within the share link module.

 #### Shared via email
-Here you can see how often the experience was shared via email.
+Number of customers who clicked on the email option within the share link module.

 #### Shared native
-Here you can see how often the experience was shared via the sharing button.
+Number of customers who clicked on the sharing button within the share link module.

 #### Shared via Twitter
-Here you can see how often the experience was shared via Twitter.
+Number of customers who clicked on the twitter option within the share link module.

 #### Shared via WhatsApp
-Here you can see how often the experience was shared via WhatsApp.
+Number of customers who clicked on the whatsapp option within the share link module.

 #### Single opt-in/SOI reminder*
-The number shows how many times in total the single reminder opt-in was given.
+Number of customers who have given their consent to a reminder single opt-in.

 #### Double opt-in/DOI reminder*
-The number shows how many times in total the double reminder opt-in was given.
+Number of customers who have given their consent to a reminder double opt-in.

 #### Conversations
-This number shows you how many conversations have taken place.
-A conversation starts when there is an interaction from the customer, such as clicking on a button for typing something into the chat.
+Total number of conversations within this experience.
+A conversation starts when there is an interaction from the customer, such as clicking on a button or typing something into the chat.

 #### Participations
-The number indicates how many participants there are in a raffle, for example.
-A customer can be counted several times if a more frequent participation in the raffle is possible.
+Total number of participations through the participation module.
+The participation module is mostly used for raffles.
+If multiple participations are allowed, the individual participants are counted multiple times (no unique users).

 #### Advent calendar opened
-Here you can see how many times the advent calendar doors have been opened.
+The number of customers who clicked on "open door" within the Advent calendar module.

 #### Net Promoter Score
-The number indicates how often an NPS rating is given.
+Result of the Net Promoter Score survey in the NPS module.
+The Net Promoter Score is calculated by asking your customers to provide their feedback on a scale of 0 to 10.
+To calculate the score, the percentage of Detractors is subtracted from the percentage of Promoters.
+The difference results in the Net Promoter Score, which can range between -100 and 100.
+The higher above 0, the more customer-focused your company.
+A number above 30 is remarkable.
+50 is excellent and above 70 is exceptional.

 #### Detractors
-Detractors are those customers who score between 1 and 6 on the NPS rating.
+Customers who rate the NPS with a score between 1 and 6 are referred to as "Detractors".

 #### Passives
-Passives are those customers who score 7 or 8 on the NPS rating.
+Customers who rate the NPS with a score between 1 and 6 are referred to as "Passives".

 #### Promoters
-Passives are those customers who score 9 or 10 on the NPS rating.
+Customers who rate the NPS with a score between 1 and 6 are referred to as "Promoters".

 #### Pin email sent
-The number indicates how often an email with a pin was sent.
+Number of pin emails sent.

 #### Pin succeded
-The number indicates how often a pin has been entered correctly.
+Number of pins successfully entered.

 #### Pin failed
-The number indicates how often a pin has been entered incorrectly.
+Number of pins entered incorrectly..

 #### Customer deleted
-Here you can see how many customers have been deleted.

-#### Sessions
-Displays the number of sessions.
-A session is added if the customer spends 30min of time in the chat after opening and receiving the first message.

-#### Session with interaction
-Displays the number of sessions where the customer has made an interaction, such as clicking on a button or typing something into the chat.
+Number of deleted costumers.

 #### Year change*
-Here the diagram highlights where the turn of the year has taken place.
+Display of the year change in the diagram.

 * All KPIs marked with * can also be seen at [KPIs over time](#42-kpis-over-time), [KPIs over time (cumulated)](#43-kpis-over-time-cumulated) and [Funnel](#44-funnel).

 ### 4.2.
 KPIs over time
 In this chart you can view the individual KPIs over the specified time period or over the entire time period

 ### 4.3.
 KPIs over time (cumulated)
 In this diagram you can view the individual KPIs cumulatively over the specified time period or over the entire time period.